Rocketmakers/our-honest-foods-templates/docs/managingTemplates.md

 make test-templates SERVICE={{serviceName}}
 ```

-This will make sure any potentially breaking/incorrect changes to notifications are not merged into `production`.
+This will make sure any potentially breaking/incorrect changes to notifications are not merged into `prod`.

 ## Branching & environments